 The debt service coverage ratio is the net operating income divided by annual debt service.
-While it may appear at that the total debt service is a static input into this formula, the DSCR can in fact also be manipulated.
-This can be done by simply lowering the interest rate used in the loan calculation and/or by changing the amortization period for the proposed loan.
-For example, if a requested loan amount doesn’t achieve a required 1.25x DSCR at a 20 year amortization, then a 25 year amortization could be used to increase the DSCR.
+While it may appear that the total debt service is a static input into this formula, the DSCR can in fact also be manipulated.
+This can be done by simply lowering the interest rate used in the loan calculation or by changing the amortization period for the proposed loan.
+For example, if a requested loan amount doesn’t achieve a required 1.25x DSCR at a 20-year amortization, then a 25-year amortization could be used to increase the DSCR.
 This also increases the risk of the loan, but is not reflected in the DSCR or LTV.
 Consider the following:

-As you can see the amortization period greatly affects whether the DSCR requirement can be achieved.
+As you can see, the amortization period greatly affects whether the DSCR requirement can be achieved.
 Suppose that in order for our loan to be approved, it must achieve a 1.25x DSCR or higher.
-As you can see from the chart above, this can be accomplished with a 25 year amortization period, but going down to a 20 year amortization breaks the DSCR requirement.
+As demonstrated by the chart above, this can be accomplished with a 25-year amortization period, but going down to a 20-year amortization breaks the DSCR requirement.

 Just like the amortization period, the interest rate can also significantly change the debt service coverage ratio.
 Consider the following:

 This also works in reverse.
-In a low interest rate environment, abnormally low rates present future refinance risk if the rates return to a more normalized level at the end of the loan term.
-For example, suppose a short-term loan was originally approved at 5%, but at the end of a 3 year term rates were now up to 7%.
-As you can see this could present significant challenges when it comes to refinancing the debt.
+In a low-interest rate environment, abnormally low rates present future refinance risk if the rates return to a more normalized level at the end of the loan term.
+For example, suppose a short-term loan was originally approved at 5%, but at the end of a 3-year term rates were now up to 7%.
+As you can see, this could present significant challenges when it comes to refinancing the debt.
 The debt yield can provide a static measure of risk that is independent of the interest rate.
-As shown above it’s still 9% for this loan.
+As shown above, it is still 9% for this loan.